doesdev/mvt/README.md

 > Minimum Viable Testing framework, it's like AVA, if AVA sucked

-## you should probably use AVA
+## You should probably use AVA
 Because [AVA](https://github.com/avajs/ava) is awesome.

-## what is this
+## What is this
 It started as a few test helpers.
 I made it for small projects with minimal test needs.
 That was a bit too restrictive though.
 In version `4.0.0+` it became a blatant ripoff of AVA.
 Well, not really.
 It does about 1% of what AVA does, and it doesn't do that nearly as well.

-## if it's inferior in every way to AVA then why does it exist
+## If it's inferior in every way to AVA then why does it exist
 Because I need to minimize my security alerts so that I don't lose real security threats in the deluge.
 I'm often finding my devDependencies to be the culprit of most alerts.
 This is an effort to minimize recursive devDependencies.

-## what's good about it
+## What's good about it
 - It has 0 dependencies and devDependencies
 - That's really about it

-## what it lacks (way more than I can list, but here's the most notable)
+## What it lacks (way more than I can list, but here's the most notable)
 - A CLI (for now)
   - tests must be run as `node tests/a.js`
   - the above must be done for each test file `node tests/a.js && node tests/b.js`